tsunami416604/azure-docs.hu-hu/articles/iot-edge/tutorial-c-module.md

 ---
-title: Útmutató a C modul fejlesztéséhez Linux rendszeren – Azure IoT Edge | Microsoft Docs
+title: Tutorial develop C module for Linux - Azure IoT Edge | Microsoft Docs
-description: Ez az oktatóanyag bemutatja, hogyan hozhat létre egy IoT Edge modult C kóddal, és hogyan helyezheti üzembe egy Linux rendszerű eszközön IoT Edge
+description: This tutorial shows you how to create an IoT Edge module with C code and deploy it to a Linux device running IoT Edge
 services: iot-edge
 author: shizn
 manager: philmea